If you ask Google “what is yoga” then, at the time of writing, you get 39,000,000 results – clearly a number of views!

 Technical Aspects of Movement: I have completed extensive training in Anatomy and Physiology, both class room and lab based working on cadaveric material.
 In general, whilst this technical knowledge is useful, it can be overly prescriptive in a class environment, although it educates my approach to teaching.

-In general I err away from a reductionist approach to yoga practice, and believe a whole person well being approach that is far more than exercise.
+In general I err away from a reductionist approach to yoga practice, and believe in a whole person well being approach that is far more than exercise.